Land of Enchantment

 This is the day that you'll be saying: Pinch me, I'm here!
 Trust us, it only gets better from this point on.
-The former and last royal capital of Burma was founded on the 2,400th anniversary of Buddhism and it remains a must-see location for all travelers to Myanmar today.
+Yangon (formerly known as Rangoon) is the former capital of Burma and was founded over 2000 years ago.
 The perfect place to start your journey.

-On arrival day, you'll be transported to your luxury five-star hotel where you can freshen up and unwind from your travels to south-east Asia.
+On arrival day, you'll be transported to your luxury five-star hotel, situated among lush greenery, beside the Kandawgyi Lake, where you can freshen up and unwind from your travels to south-east Asia.
 Take a dip in the beautiful pool or head to the spa where the miles will melt away before joining your new friends for a welcome feast.

 The exploration begins in earnest